ChamiLamelas/Music_Tab_Project/README.md

 > **Example:** Suppose the user creates a tab file where every string line is formatted incorrectly.
 The program will read through and ignore each line, thinking that they are not supposed to be string lines.
 The program will then return an empty staff with no errors thrown.
 This is still not the correct output however.

+**Notes:**
-**Note:** If an error occurs in the logging process, its information will be printed to the console.
+* If an error occurs in the logging process, its information will be printed to the console.
+* At times the log file may include error messages regarding the input tab file that include a line number.
+This number is *not precise* due to how the input file is parsed, but it should give you a general idea of where to look for the source of the problem.
+If the program cannot identify where the error occurred at all, no line number will be provided.

 ### Note about Cygwin